MicrosoftDocs/dynamics-365-project-operations/articles/procurement/Vendor-invoicing-concept-and-creation.md

 On posting the Vendor invoice , the invoice becomes available in Dataverse for project manager's verification and processing.

-## Vendor Invoice Processing in dataverse
+## Vendor invoice processing in Dataverse

 The Vendor invoice is created in dataverse with some fields from the vendor invoice recorded in D365 Finance and some defaulting from the subcontract.